uva-graphics/autoimp/README.md

 Python Versions
 ---------------

 The autoimp module has been tested on Python 2.7 and 3.3.
-It has been updated rarely since it was created in 2006.
+It has been updated occasionally since it was created in 2006.

 License
 -------